 Enter a Name and then select Regular Expression as the Provider.
 Click OK

-Enter the format as shown below.
+Enter the format shown below.
 Click on Save for the project area.

-We have added the attribute validator and now we will create an attribute and add it to the editor presentation.
+We have added the attribute validator and will now create an attribute and add it to the editor’s presentation.

 For the TASK work item type, add an attribute called Product Code of type Small String and associate the validator with it.
-Click OK and Save the project area.
+Click OK to Save the project area.

 Add this attribute to the Task Work Item editor Presentation.
 Click on Edit on the Work Item Editor.

 Expand the Details Section and add the attribute below the Filed against attribute.
 Click on Add Presentation

 Select the Product Code attribute and click OK.
 Click on Save for the Project Area

 Now create a new TASK work item to check the newly added attribute.

 Making an Attribute is Mandatory in a Certain State of Task Workflow

 Sometimes there is a need to make an attribute mandatory in a particular state of the workflow.
-So I would like to make the attribute Priority mandatory in the In Progress state of the TASK Workflow
+I would like to make the attribute Priority mandatory in the In Progress state of the TASK Workflow

 In the RTC Process Configuration TAB, go to Project Configuration => Team Configuration => Operation Behavior.

-Select the icon under Save Work Item (server).
-Under Pre-Conditions select the Required Attributes for Type and State
+Select the icon under Save Work Items (server).
+Under Pre-Conditions, select the Required Attributes for Type and State

-Double click on the In Progress state under Task workflow as shown below.
+Double click on the In Progress state under the Task workflow as shown below.

 Select the Priority attribute and then click OK and Save the project area.

 Exporting Work Items to CSV file

-As a part of deliverables to your project sometimes there is a need to export the Work Items to a CSV file.
+As part of the deliverables for your project, sometimes there is a need to export the Work Items to a CSV file.
 In RTC you can export from the Eclipse interface as shown below.

 Right-click on any query that you have created and select Export.

 Click Finish and the Excel sheet will open.

-If in case you have your work items created in an excel sheet already, then the above format would be a base for you to Import them into RTC.
+If in case you have your work items created in an excel sheet already, then the above format would be a basis for you to Import them into RTC.
 This is one of the useful features.